Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ### **STEP 1: Download Oracle Application Apex 18.2 or later (see <a href="https://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html" target="\_blank">Oracle Technology Network download site</a>)**

--   Accept the license agreement and download the APEX zip file
+-   Accept the license agreement and download the APEX zip file.

 ![](./images/200/lab200-1.png)

--   Compress the APEX file into a zip file if it is not already in zip format
+-   Compress the APEX file into a zip file if it is not already in zip format.

 ![](./images/200/lab200-2.png)

 ### **STEP 2: Copy or move APEX into your database**

--   Locate your database IP address in your cloud tenancy be navigating to your database instance
+-   Locate your database IP address in your cloud tenancy be navigating to your database instance.

 ![](./images/200/lab200-4.png)